His Highness Sayyid Faisal Bin Turki Al Said

 Mr. Bart Conner

-Bart Conner is the only American male gymnast to win gold medals at every level of competition.
+Mr. Conner is the only American male gymnast to win gold medals at every level of competition.
 Conner has been: USA Champion, NCAA Champion, Pan-American Games Champion, World Champion, World Cup Champion, and Olympic Champion.
-In 1992, Conner took over International GYMNAST magazine.
+In 1992, Mr. Conner took over International GYMNAST magazine.
 His production company, Perfect 10 Productions, has produced gymnastics TV shows for several networks including: ESPN, Fox Sports Net, and Oxygen TV.
-In 2011, Conner began The Bart & Nadia Sports & Health Festival with his wife, Olympic gymnast Nadia Comaneci; the annual event promotes healthy lifestyles with emphasis on sports, nutrition and wellness.
+In 2011, Mr. Conner began The Bart & Nadia Sports & Health Festival with his wife, Olympic gymnast Nadia Comaneci; the annual event promotes healthy lifestyles with emphasis on sports, nutrition and wellness.
 In addition to his service on the Board of Special Olympics, Conner serves on the Board of Directors of the Muscular Dystrophy Association.

 Ms. Yolanda Eleta de Varela